What is Zakat

 Zakat, an obligatory charity, is one of the major duties required by God from all of His Submitters (Muslimeen in Arabic).
 It follows the pattern of all rituals of submission (Islam in Arabic) as given to prophet Abraham that handed down to us and existed when the Quran was revealed to prophet Muhammad.

-[19:55] He (Ismael) used to enjoin his family to observe the Contact Prayers (Salat) and the obligatory charity (Zakat); he was acceptable to his Lord.
+[19:55] He (Ismael) used to enjoin his family with the Contact Prayer (bil-salati) and the obligatory charity (wal-zakati); he was acceptable to his Lord.

-[22:78] You shall strive for the cause of God as you should strive for His cause.
-He has chosen you and has placed no hardship on you in practicing your religion – the religion of your father Abraham.
-He is the one who named you “Submitters” originally.
-Thus, the messenger shall serve as a witness among you, and you shall serve as witnesses among the people.
-Therefore, you shall observe the Contact Prayers (Salat) and give the obligatory charity (Zakat), and hold fast to God; He is your Lord, the best Lord and the best Supporter.
+[22:78] And you shall strive in the cause of God as you should strive for His cause.
+He has chosen you and has placed no hardship on you in the religion – the religion of your father Abraham.
+He named you submitters from before and in this that the messenger may be a witness among you, and you may be witnesses among the people.
+So you shall observe the Contact Prayer (fa-aqeemuu al-salata) and give the Obligatory Charity (wa-aatuu al-zakata), and hold fast to God; He is your Protector, the best Protector and the best Supporter.

 Importance of Zakat